Sabbatical Southern Africa: Elephant Conservation in Namibia and Zambia

 The landscape is characterized by the numerous arms of the Kafue River, wetland biotopes, Miombo forests, vast savannahs, thickets and floodplains – including the spectacular Busanga floodplains.
 Game drives, bush walks and boat trips allow you to explore this special place up close.

-Background of your conservation sabbatical in Namibia and Zambia
+Background of your Conservation Sabbatical in Namibia, Botswana and Zambia

-Majestic, huge, highly intelligent – elephants are truly fascinating animals, but they face numerous dangers.
+Majestic, huge, highly intelligent – elephants are truly fascinating animals that roam the African wilderness.

 Conscious Travel with Natucate